jakeg/websocket-functions/README.md

 ## About

-Provides an incomplete implementation of [JSON-RPC 2.0](https://www.jsonrpc.org/specification) - exchanges JSON messags over WebSocket connections with property `{ jsonrpc: '2.0' }`.
+Provides an incomplete implementation of [JSON-RPC 2.0](https://www.jsonrpc.org/specification) - exchanges JSON messages over WebSocket connections with property `{ jsonrpc: '2.0' }`.

 While HTTP provides _requests_ and associated _responses_, WebSockets only provides _messages_.
 This modules gives each message a unique `id` so when a message is sent back as a response (to provide a `return` value for a function) it can be associated with the outgoing message.